canonical/tdx/README.md

 	sudo systemctl status pccs
 	```

-5. Obtain an [Intel PCS API key](https://api.portal.trustedservices.intel.com/provisioning-certification).
-This is needed to configure the PCCS service in the next step.
-Specifically, you should subscribe to the Provisioning Certification Service.
+5. To setup the PCCS in the next step, you need a subscription key for the [Intel PCS](https://api.portal.trustedservices.intel.com/provisioning-certification).
+	* If you did not request such a subscription key before, [subscribe](https://api.portal.trustedservices.intel.com/products#product=liv-intel-software-guard-extensions-provisioning-certification-service) to Intel PCS, which requires to log in (or create an account).
+	Two subscription keys are generated (for key rotation) and both can be used for the following step.
+	* If you did request such a subscription key before, [retrieve](https://api.portal.trustedservices.intel.com/manage-subscriptions) one of your keys, which requires to log in.
+	You have two subscription keys (for key rotation) and both can be used for the following step.

 6. Configure the PCCS service: